BrainhackMTL/psy6983_2021/content/en/modules/machine_learning_neuroimaging/index.md

  * Using the performance of the different polynomial fit (MSE) for train and test error, try to explain why increasing complexity of models does not necessarily lead to a better model.

  * Remember we talked about regularization in the introduction to machine learning?
 Variance of model estimation increases when there are more features than samples.
 This especially relevant when we have > 2000 features !
-Apply a penalty to the SVC model by changing the default argument.
-Refer to https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html.
-Compare with previous results.
+Apply a penalty to the SVR model.
+Refer to the documentation https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVR.html.

  * Follow up with Andréanne Proulx to validate you completed the exercise correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada: